luiserh1/AoC2021/Day_5/README.md

 negative.
 I fixed it with the "abs" function
 + TODO: Figure out why I had to manually increment the size of the grid in the X axis to avoid ONE segment of exceding it
++ Submitted right with the first try, btw